SouljaVR/AutoImmobilizeOSC/README.md

 ## AutoImmobilizeOSC In Action:

 This is the networked view just to be clear. **NOT LOCAL**.
 Everyone sees you like this without my prefab.
+Under 20 ping for both players.

 ![image](https://github.com/SouljaVR/AutoImmobilizeOSC/blob/main/AutoImmobilizeOFF_ExampleOpti.gif)![image](https://github.com/SouljaVR/AutoImmobilizeOSC/blob/main/AutoImmobilizeON_ExampleOpti.gif)